-6.5 Reconciliation of holdings of Government securities
+6.5 Reconciliation of holdings of G-Sec

-Balances as per PDs books should be reconciled at least at monthly intervals with the balances in the books of PDOs.
+Balances as per books of PDs should be reconciled at least at monthly intervals with the balances in the books of PDOs.
 If the number of transactions so warrant, the reconciliation should be undertaken at more frequent intervals.
-This reconciliation should be periodically checked during audit.
+This reconciliation should be periodically verified during concurrent/internal audit of the PDs.

 6.6.
-Transactions on behalf of Constituents:
+Transactions on behalf of Constituents

 - i.
-The PDs should be circumspect while acting as agent of their clients for carrying out transactions in securities. - ii.
+The PDs should undertake all due diligence while acting as agent of their clients for carrying out transactions in securities. - ii.
 PDs should not use the constituents' funds or assets for proprietary trading or for financing of another intermediary's operations. - iii.
-All transaction records should give a clear indication that the transaction belongs to constituents and does not belong to PDs' own account. - iv.
-The transactions on behalf of constituents and the operations in the Constituent SGL accounts should be conducted in accordance with the guidelines issued by RBI on the Constituent SGL accounts. - v.
+All transaction records should give a clear indication that the transaction belongs to constituent and does not belong to PD's own account. - iv.
+The transactions on behalf of constituents and the operations in the CSGL accounts should be conducted in accordance with the guidelines issued by RBI on the CSGL accounts.

+- v.
 PDs who act as custodians (i.e. CSGL account holders) and offer the facility of maintaining gilt accounts to their constituents, should not permit settlement of any sale transaction by their constituents unless the security sold is actually held in the gilt account of the constituent. - vi.
 Indirect access to NDS-OM has been permitted to certain segments of investors through banks and PDs vide circular IDMD.DOD.No.5893/10.25.66/2007-08 dated May 27, 2008.
 PDs should adhere to the guidelines on maintenance of gilt accounts and investments on behalf of gilt account holders while undertaking 'constituent deals' on NDS-OM.